aztecadmin/netflix-spot-takehome/README.md

    2. Point the UI to your Apollo Client by defining the `VITE_APOLLO_CLIENT_URL` in a `.env` file from within the `ui` folder first before running the UI .

 4. Run the project
-   1. First run the api `npm run start` from within the `api` folder
+   1. First run the api `npm run start` from within the `api` folder (Note: You can view the Apollo graphql explorer at port `:4000` of  your local version of the app.)
-   2. Then run the ui in dev mode: `npm run dev` from within the `ui` folder
+   3. Then run the ui in dev mode: `npm run dev` from within the `ui` folder

 5. Run UI tests
    1. Run `npm run test` from within the `ui` directory.

 ### How I spent my time

 My time was spent mainly on the UI (70%), although setting up the Apollo server took meaningful effort.

-My main concerns were typing my data accurately on the UI, file structure management, creating a healthy level of modularity in the component design and testing.
+My main concerns were using accurate types for my data on the UI, file structure management, creating a healthy level of modularity in the component design and testing.

-As mentioned earlier, I was able to automatically generate typescript types for my graphql entities by leveraging the graphql-codegen command line interface.
+I would have liked to spent more time doing the following

+- Improving tests by adding more coverage and using more robust methods of accessing html elements within tests;
+- Creating more modularity around constant names throughout the app
+- Implementing error handling throughout the app
+- Implementing a style theme
-I would have liked to have spent more time writing better tests, implementing a style theme, making the app mobile-friendly and responsive, and further modularizing aspects of how the code fetches "config" data: for example, I currently hardcode the Netflix locations within the UI, but it would be better to fetch this and potentially other configuration related items from the backend upon startup of the app.
-Thus, it would have been better if I had created a processor to handle remote configuration, even if I were to have leveraged mock configs in the interim.
-Also, I would further modularize my different table components.
-At the moment they are tightly coupled to the business logic and aren't reusable.
-It's helpful to take this step after creating the initial mockup, which is essentially the path that I'm on.
-Lastly, I'd need to fix the naming conventions for "Shop" and "Store".
-At some point, I started using these terms interchangeably and made a note to fix this but never got back to it.
+- Making the app mobile-friendly and responsive
+- Further modularizing aspects of how the code fetches "config" data: for example, I currently hardcode the Netflix locations within the UI, but it would be better to fetch this and potentially other configuration related items from the backend upon startup of the app.
+- Further modularize my different table components depending on additional use cases that the app needs to support (e.g. the user can search more than just boba).
+- Choose and stick to a correct naming convention for "Store" and "Shop".
+(At some point, I started using these terms interchangeably and made a note to fix this but never got back to it.)

 ### Project Structure